Disabled Person Privileges

 You must provide date of birth along with any one of the following for proof of

-- Florida DL Number or Florida ID issued after Jan 1, 2010
+- Florida DL Number (Florida ID not acceptable)

 - Customer ID Number (number already in TLS system)